 You only pay the amount you have bid on your desired domain.
 You may submit a maximum bid for each auction.
 Paying is only required, if we register the domain successfully.
 Please note that additional costs for the transfer of your domain to a new provider are not included.

 You receive a fixed budget from us.
-Usually it amounts to €6,000 after the registration.
-This budget can be used in every ongoing auction.
+Usually it amounts to €2,500 after the registration.
+This budget can be used in every ongoing auction and can be viewed in your account.

 If your budget is insufficient, please do not hesitate to contact us.
 We will gladly increase it accordingly after reviewing your account.